iamsayan/wp-last-modified-info/README.md

 * Active development of this plugin is handled [on GitHub](https://github.com/iamsayan/wp-last-modified-info).
 * Pull requests for documented bugs are highly appreciated.
 * If you think you’ve found a bug (e.g. you’re experiencing unexpected behavior), please post at the [support forums](https://wordpress.org/support/plugin/wp-last-modified-info) first.

-### Bug reports ###

-Bug reports for WP Last Modified Info are [welcomed on GitHub](https://github.com/iamsayan/wp-last-modified-info).
-Please note GitHub is not a support forum, and issues that aren't properly qualified as bugs will be closed.

 ## Installation ##